Needlepoint: Basketweave Stitch

 Needlepoint is a form of counted thread embroidery in which yarn is stitched through a stiff open weave canvas.
 Below you will find a quick tutorial on the Basketweave Stitch, one of the most common and durible stitches in the needlepoint tradition.
-For more in-depth instructions on how to needlepoint we highly recommend the TNNA How To Needlepoint Booklet).
+For more in-depth instructions on how to needlepoint we highly recommend the TNNA How To Needlepoint Booklet.

-Anchoring the Thread
+Anchor the Thread

 To start, bring your threaded needle through the canvas from back to front, leaving a short tail in the back of the fabric.
 You will work the first several stitches over the tail to secure your floss.

-Working Across the Canvas
+Work Across the Canvas

 You will work in rows that extend diagonally down the canvas.
 As stated above, bring your threaded needle through the canvas from back to front.
 To start, come through to the front at 1 and through to the back at 2.